nkhllg/infovisu/docs/home.md

 If you have not done so, check the [Jupyter website](https://jupyter.org) for how to install the user interface and environment.

 You need a terminal (e.g., [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) or [Zsh](https://en.wikipedia.org/wiki/Z_shell)) to work with Jupyter Book.
-If you are on Windows, install [`git`](https://git-scm.com/), which should come with a terminal.
+If you are on Windows, install [the git tool](https://git-scm.com/), which should come with a terminal.
 If you are on Mac or Linux, the git tool is already installed, so you can just open the terminal and start typing commands.

-We expect that you have some basic understanding about using `git` for version control.
+We expect that you have some basic understanding of using `git` for version control.
 If you are new to this idea, check [the git guide](https://github.com/git-guides).

 ## Step 1: Install conda